imranaskem/mac-install/README.md

 # Mac Install

-A script for generating data on brew formulae/casks and installed VS Code extensions which can be used to reinstall everything on another machine.
+A CLI for generating data on brew formulae/casks and installed VS Code extensions which can be used to reinstall everything on another machine.

 ## How to use this repo

-There are two main files of interest in this repo: generate-data.sh and reinstall.sh.
+The base CLI command is macmgmt.

+There are three flags that are used to operate this CLI:
+ - -g - Generates the config for later reinstallation
+ - -r - Reinstalls from config in the data folder
+ - -h - Shows help

-### generate-data.sh
+### macmgmt -g

 Run this to generate the data folder, it will log all of the following:
 - Installed brew formulae